veit/jupyter-tutorial/docs/performance/index.rst

 avoided all anti-patterns and used vectorisations with NumPy.
 In this case, translating code into `Cython <https://cython.org>`_ can be helpful.
 Unfortunately, the code often has to be restructured and thus increases in complexity.
-Explicit type annotations also become cumbersome.
+Explicit type annotations and the provision of code also become more cumbersome.

 Our example could then look like this: